LGUG2Z/komorebi/README.md

-cycle-stack                   Cycle the focused stack in the specified cycle direction move-to-monitor               Move the focused window to the specified monitor move-to-workspace             Move the focused window to the specified workspace focus-monitor                 Focus the specified monitor focus-workspace               Focus the specified workspace on the focused monitor new-workspace                 Create and append a new workspace on the focused monitor
+cycle-stack                   Cycle the focused stack in the specified cycle direction move-to-monitor               Move the focused window to the specified monitor move-to-workspace             Move the focused window to the specified workspace send-to-monitor               Send the focused window to the specified monitor send-to-workspace             Send the focused window to the specified workspace focus-monitor                 Focus the specified monitor focus-workspace               Focus the specified workspace on the focused monitor new-workspace                 Create and append a new workspace on the focused monitor